-Rhedeont Photography is a combination of two photographers: Kali R. Rogers and Darryl D. Smith.
-We are traveling photographers located in North Louisiana — West Monroe to be exact.
+Rhedeont Photography is a combination of two photographers: Kali R. Rogers-Smith and Darryl D. Smith.
+We are traveling photographers located in Dallas-Fort Worth.
 Both of us are very passionate about photography and want to capture memorable moments and freeze them in time.

 Our style of work is virtually unlimited.
-From shooting portraits to weddings to events, we can tackle any challenge.
+From shooting portraits to weddings to events to portraits, we can tackle any challenge.
 Our goal is to handle any project with professionalism and shoot it to perfection.

 From the fingers of Kali: